 Our experienced staff takes many things into consideration when making a decision about placing our pets in homes.
 Every situation is different, so please understand that we are trying to make the best match for both you and our furry friend.

 Our dedicated group of volunteers and staff meet regularly to create ways to keep our cats happy and healthy during their stay with us.
 These ideas range from grooming, special toys and play time, time spent roaming in one of our community rooms and special bedding and houses in their cages to keep them content until their next play time.
-Keeping our cats active and happy helps to improve their overall behavior which helps when meeting with potential adopters and keeps them healthier.
+Keeping our cats active and happy helps to improve their overall behavior which helps when meeting with potential adopters and keeps them stay healthier.

 Did you know that spaying and neutering programs drastically cut down on the number of animals euthanized each year?
 Your support of the Shelter helps fund community based efforts to control the stray animal population humanely.